lacaffar/club-website/README.txt

 GOALS:

 1. Organize the pages:  (Just make sure all link correctly and change the old ones in the github repository to "elementsARCHIVED"
--Home
+-Home -- Finished
--About (includes what we do, that we compete in CWC, and our short history) -Our team.
-One main page with three links to our three teams: (Mechanical, Electrical, Site Development) Then on the team pages, everyone gets their own spot.
+-About (includes what we do, that we compete in CWC, and our short history)  -- Finished -Our team.
+One main page with three links to our three teams: (Mechanical, Electrical, Site Development) Then on the team pages, everyone gets their own spot. -- WIP
 -Competition.
-Short Description of the competition.
--Join us link that links to this google form (THIS LINK IS FOR EDITORS-NOT POTENTIAL MEMBERS)
+Short Description of the competition. -- Finished -Join us link that links to this google form (THIS LINK IS FOR EDITORS-NOT POTENTIAL MEMBERS)
     - https://docs.google.com/forms/d/1yVo103SPv000tlanYF1Biw337JqTVMYz3yi0SuTDKZ0/edit
 -Support us (Industry Sponsors will be very important for us) We will have to include a "Sponsor Packet" later on